 Should the United States focus on state-by-state targets for reducing greenhouse gas emissions?

 Yes: Proponents of this idea note that climate change action at the federal level is no longer a politically feasible goal within the United States.
-Efforts to enact nation-wide cap-and-trade systems in the United States, such as the McCain-Lieberman and Lieberman-Warner legislation, have failed, with little prospect for resurrection.
+Efforts to enact cap-and-trade systems in the United States, such as the McCain-Lieberman and Lieberman-Warner legislation, have failed.
 The House ultimately passed the Waxman-Markey bill in June 2009, which would have capped greenhouse emissions at 17 percent of 2005 levels and provided increased investment for clean energy technology, but the U.S. Senate failed to agree on a matching cap-and-trade bill.
-Furthermore even relatively minor climate change mitigation regulations have faced bipartisan resistance, with issues like cap-and-trade and a carbon tax basically disappearing from political debate.
-In October 2011, the House passed a measure through a bipartisan voice vote, which would order U.S. airliners to not pay fees associated with a new EU emissions tax on air travel scheduled to take effect in January 2012.
+Furthermore, even relatively minor climate change mitigation regulations have faced bipartisan resistance, with issues like cap-and-trade and a carbon tax basically disappearing from political debate.
+In October 2011, the Housepassed a measure through a bipartisan voice vote, which would order U.S. airliners to not pay fees associated with a new EU emissions tax on air travel scheduled to take effect in January 2012.

 Opponents of a state-by-state strategy also point to New Jersey's decision in 2011 to unilaterally pull out of the RGGI and Arizona's move in 2010 to leave the Western Climate Initiative as evidence that a state-by-state approach to reducing emissions in the United States is too risky of a strategy to rely on.
-In short, a top-down approach is likely to be more effective, and more enforceable rather than a bottom-up.
+In short, a top-down approach, rather than bottom-up alternatives, is likely to be more effective, and more enforceable .

-Finally, those calling for a national level reprioritization of the issue of climate change in the United States point to the passage of a carbon tax orientated legislation in another Annex I country, Australia, as evidence to support their position.
+Finally, those calling for a national level reprioritization of the issue of climate change in the United States point to the recent passage of carbon tax legislation in another Annex 1 country, Australia, as evidence to support their position.